 Inventory number XXSL-99.

-John Bailey II was born in Hanover, Massachusetts, the son of Colonel John (A shipbuilder) and Ruth Randall Bailey on May 6, 1751.
-He died there 72 years later, on January 23, 1823.
-It is thought that he learned clockmaking at a very young age and may have been self-taught.
-John is responsible for training numerous apprentices.
-Many of which include his younger brothers Calvin and Lebbeus, his son John III, Joseph Gooding, Ezra Kelley, and Hingham's Joshua Wilder.
-Many of these trained apprentices moved to other southeastern Massachusetts towns and became well known to their local communities.
-John was the most prolific maker of the six Baileys involved in the clock business.
-In addition, he was a Quaker preacher, an ingenious mechanic, and an instrument maker.
-Other examples of his work include a surveyor's compass that is now in the Hanover Historical Society's collection.
-He was also an inventor and received a patent for a steam-operated roasting jack.
-This device was designed to turn the meat over a fire to cook it more evenly.
+John Bailey II was born on May 6, 1751, in Hanover, Massachusetts, the son of Colonel John Bailey, a shipbuilder, and Ruth Randall Bailey.
+He died there 72 years later, in 1823.
+It is believed he learned clockmaking at a young age and may have been self-taught.
+John t on January 23, rained numerous apprentices, including his younger brothers Calvin and Lebbeus, his son John III, Joseph Gooding, Ezra Kelley, and Joshua Wilder from Hingham.
+Many of his apprentices moved to other towns in southeastern Massachusetts and became well-known in their communities.
+John was the most prolific clockmaker among the six Baileys involved in the craft.

-John's clocks are loosely broken down into two categories.
-The first is a home-developed style.
-These examples often have sheet brass dials engraved and treated with a silver wash.
-Several examples are known to us with movements that are constructed in wood.
-Others are constructed in brass, and the plates are fully skeletonized.
-Some of these later clocks incorporate wooden winding drums.
-It is interesting to note that he made both types of strike trains.
-We have seen examples that he signed that feature a count wheel set up and the more popular rack and snail.
+John's clocks can be categorized into two main types.
+The first is a home-developed style, which often features sheet brass dials that are engraved and treated with a silver wash.
+Several examples we know of have movements constructed from wood, while others are made of brass with fully skeletonized plates.
+Some later models incorporate wooden winding drums.
+Notably, he produced both types of strike trains; we have seen signed examples that feature a count wheel setup and the more common rack and snail configuration.
 Very few clockmakers used both setups.
-The cases are typically constructed in indigenous woods that include maple and cherry.
-These examples have pleasing country proportions and lack the sophistication of the Roxbury school.
-Sometime around 1790, the Roxbury / Boston influence must have played a significant role in John's production.
-The movements on these examples are more apt to incorporate fully plated movements.
-In addition, the cases resemble those being turned out by the Willard School to the North.
-These feature mahogany cases that are often decorated with inlays.
-This second generation of output is much more formal in appearance.
+The cases are usually made from indigenous woods like maple and cherry, showcasing pleasing country proportions without the sophistication of the Roxbury School.
+The 'Roxbury/Boston influence' refers to the design and craftsmanship styles that were popular in these areas at the time.
+Around 1790, this influence likely played a significant role in John's production.
+The movements in these examples more commonly feature fully plated mechanisms.
+Additionally, the cases resemble those produced by the Willard School to the north, which often showcase mahogany cases decorated with inlays.
+This second generation of output appears much more formal.